 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Actigall (ursodiol)?
+What should I avoid while taking Actigall?

-Actigall (ursodiol) side effects
+Actigall side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Actigall may cause serious side effects.
 Call your doctor at once if you have:

-Common side effects may include:
+Common side effects of Actigall may include:

 hair loss; or